analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 ![Eclipse Link in Start Menu](resources/eclipse_start_.png)

-## Building the SDK Examples
+## Building the MSDK Examples

-The SDK includes multiple examples to demonstrate the features of the MAX78000 and to show the use of the various functions available in the API.
+The MSDK includes multiple examples to demonstrate the features of the MAX78000 and to show the use of the various functions available in the API.
 Each example includes a makefile that has been configured to work with the EV Kit.
 To build an example, simply change to the directory containing the example and run "make".
 When built, each example results in a max78000.elf (or max78000-combined.elf for projects involving both the RISC-V and ARM cores) file that can be found in the "build" directory of that example.

 On Windows, the MinGW shell can be used to build examples.
 Start 'msys.bat' to launch the shell.
 The shell can be accessed from the Windows Start Menu or in the default installation directory show below.